keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-compchem-methods-basics.md

 ## Electronic Structure Theory

-All chemistry is governed by the behaviour of electrons and nuclei in molecules, which are described by the Schr$\"{o}$dinger equation $\hat{H}\Psi = E\Psi$, where the molecular energy ($E$) is an eigenvalue found by applying a Hamiltonian operator ($\hat{H}$) to the wavefunction ($\Psi$) of the molecule.
-Given the correct Hamiltonian, solution of the full Schr$\"{o}$dinger equation in principle yields exact properties, but is in practice insoluble for molecular systems.
-All quantum chemistry methods therefore rely on computational techniques for solving approximations to the full Schr$\"{o}$dinger equation.
+All chemistry is governed by the behaviour of electrons and nuclei in molecules, which are described by the Schr$ \"{o} $dinger equation $ \hat{H}\Psi = E\Psi $, where the molecular energy ($ E $) is an eigenvalue found by applying a Hamiltonian operator ($ \hat{H} $) to the wavefunction ($ \Psi $) of the molecule.
+Given the correct Hamiltonian, solution of the full Schr$ \"{o} $dinger equation in principle yields exact properties, but is in practice insoluble for molecular systems.
+All quantum chemistry methods therefore rely on computational techniques for solving approximations to the full Schr$ \"{o} $dinger equation.

-In the full Schr$\"{o}$dinger equation the Hamiltonian operator $\hat{H}$ contains all potential and kinetic energy terms from all electrons and nuclei and the interactions between them.
+In the full Schr$ \"{o} $dinger equation the Hamiltonian operator $ \hat{H} $ contains all potential and kinetic energy terms from all electrons and nuclei and the interactions between them.
 The non-relativistic Hamiltonian is commonly simplified by invoking the Born-Oppenheimer approximation: since electrons have smaller masses and faster timescales of motion compared to nuclei, the electronic wavefunction can be solved in a field of nuclei that are considered fixed.
 This approximation removes the nuclear kinetic energy term from the Hamiltonian and makes the nuclear-nuclear interaction term constant, resulting in the simpler electronic Hamiltonian:

 $$
 \hat{H}_{\mathrm{electronic}} = \underbrace{-\sum \frac{1}{2} \nabla^{2}_{i} -\sum_{i}^{elec.} \sum_{s}^{nuc.} \frac{Z_{s}}{\vec{r}_{is}}}_{\hat{h}_{i}} +\sum_{i<j}^{elec.} \frac{1}{\vec{r}_{ij}}